IAIK/rowhammerjs/README.md

 Then you can start Hammering.

 ## Rowhammer.html / Rowhammer.js
-In the ''javascript'' folder your right now only find the Rowhammer.js version for Haswell CPUs with a 16-way L3 cache and no L4 cache.
+In the ''javascript'' folder you find the Rowhammer.js version for Haswell CPUs with a 16-way L3 cache and no L4 cache ''rowhammer.html''.
 It will probably not work on other CPUs without modifications.

 Open ''rowhammer.html'' in a browser, paste the hammering array indices in the